jmurty/roam/README.md

 ```

 **WARNING**: **roam** has only rudimentary support for traversing nested collections: it always flattens the data.
-This should be fine for simple situations, but if you need to traverse non-trivial collections data and return nested collections you should either do this work with `for` loops in Python code or try the related project [glom](#related-projects) as an alternative.
+This should be fine for simple situations, but if you need to get nested results from collections you will need to use nested loops in Python code, or try the related project [glom](#related-projects) as an alternative.

 ```python
 # Double nested collections: "people" then "pets"